Skip to content

 Managing your money can help you make the most of life at NTU.
 Here's how we can support you, and now you can make your funding go further.

 Ready to join us?
 Then apply as soon as you can.
-Just click the Apply now button at the top of the page and follow the instructions for applying.
+Just click the Apply now button and follow the instructions for applying.
 Make sure you check the entry requirements above carefully before you do.

 Keeping up to date